MyStreet

 My vehicle was towed off of my street.
 How can I find it?

 If a vehicle is still parked on the street the morning a surface treatment is scheduled, it will be towed to a nearby street so the work can happen.
 We record the vehicle’s location and give the information to the police so it isn’t reported as stolen.
-To find out where your vehicle was moved, call us at 801-535-2345.
+To find out where your vehicle was moved, call 801-535-2345.

 Will this interfere with my weekly trash pick up?

 The Streets Division schedules the timing of the surface treatment with the Waste and Recycling Division.
-This project will not interfere with weekly waste and recycling service.
+This will not interfere with weekly waste and recycling service.

 How long will my street be closed?